-Uterine prolapse occurs when pelvic floor muscles and ligaments stretch and weaken and no longer provide enough support for the uterus.
+Uterine prolapse occurs when pelvic floor muscles and ligaments stretch and weaken until they no longer provide enough support for the uterus.
 As a result, the uterus slips down into or protrudes out of the vagina.

-Uterine prolapse can occur in women of any age.
-But it often affects postmenopausal women who've had one or more vaginal deliveries.
+Uterine prolapse most often affects people after menopause who've had one or more vaginal deliveries.